ntaylor0000/google-data-analytics-professional-certificate/8 - Google Data Analytics Capstone: Complete a Case Study/Case Study 1: How does bike-share navigate speedy success/Case Study 1.md

 **Project Background:**

-Cyclistic is a bike-share company based in Chicago, offering a fleet of 5,824 bicycles across 692 stations, including special assistive bikes like reclining bikes and hand tricycles.
-Since its launch in 2016, Cyclistic has grown, attracting both casual riders (single-ride or full-day pass users) and annual members.
-While casual riders are familiar with the program, the company aims to increase the number of annual memberships, which are more profitable for the business.
-The marketing team, led by Lily Moreno, is exploring ways to convert casual riders into annual members by analyzing the differences in usage patterns and identifying key marketing strategies.
+Cyclistic is a bike-share program based in Chicago, offering over 5,800 bikes at 692 docking stations across the city.
+In addition to traditional bikes, Cyclistic provides reclining bikes, hand tricycles, and cargo bikes, making the program more accessible for people with disabilities and those who prefer a different riding experience.
+Most users choose the standard bikes, though about 8% use the assistive options.
+While many riders use Cyclistic for leisure, around 30% rely on it for their daily commute.
+Cyclistic offers flexible pricing with single-ride passes, full-day passes, and annual memberships.
+The company wants to shift its focus from casual riders to building up its base of annual members, as they are more profitable.

 **Business Problem:**

-The director of marketing, Lily Moreno, believes that the future success of Cyclistic depends on increasing the number of annual memberships.
-While Cyclistic has been successful in attracting casual riders through its flexible pricing plans, annual members are much more profitable.
-To achieve this, the team must understand how casual riders and annual members use Cyclistic bikes differently.
-This understanding will allow the marketing team to design targeted strategies to convert casual riders into annual members.
+Cyclistic has had success attracting casual riders, but it’s the annual members that really drive profit.
+The challenge is that while casual riders are already familiar with the service, they haven’t been as likely to commit to an annual membership.
+Lily Moreno, the director of marketing, believes converting casual riders into members is key to Cyclistic's future growth.
+The main question she’s asking is: **How do casual riders and annual members use Cyclistic bikes differently?** This insight is essential for crafting a marketing strategy that will convince casual riders to switch to annual memberships.

 **Goals:**

-The primary goal of the analysis is to identify key differences between casual riders and annual members.
-By understanding these differences, the team aims to develop a data-driven marketing strategy that encourages casual riders to convert to annual memberships.
-This involves analyzing Cyclistic’s historical bike trip data to uncover trends and insights that can inform an effective marketing campaign.
-The insights must be compelling enough to secure approval from the Cyclistic executive team for the proposed strategies.
+The first step is to answer the question: **"How do casual riders and annual members use Cyclistic bikes differently?"** Once that’s clear, the team can dive into two other important questions:
+1. Why would casual riders want to buy an annual membership?
+2. How can Cyclistic use digital media to convince casual riders to become members?

+By answering these, the goal is to build a targeted marketing strategy that encourages more casual riders to sign up for annual memberships, helping Cyclistic increase both its revenue and its long-term growth.

 **Stakeholders:**